• Buying and Selling FAQs in Michigan

 I've decided to purchase a vehicle from another country.
 Are there any special steps I have to take?

-There are quite a few steps, and the most important deal with making sure the vehicle conforms to the National Highway Traffic Safety Administration (NHTSA) importation guidelines.
+There are quite a few steps.
+The most important one is making sure the vehicle conforms to the National Highway Traffic Safety Administration (NHTSA) importation guidelines.

 The NHTSA has conveniently outlined the Vehicle Importation Guidelines for you.